Developer Tools: CLI, SDK, MCP Overview

 ossutil cp -r dist/ oss://your-bucket/order-management/

-# Sync menu to workspace
+# Sync menus to workspace

-lovrabet menu sync
+rabetbase menu sync

 Tool Usage Summary